-Protein is an essential part of the diet.
-It helps to build, repair, and maintain the body’s structures.
-Foods derived from plants and animals can both provide protein, but there are some differences.
+Protein helps to build, repair, and maintain the body’s structures.
+Foods derived from plants and animals can both provide protein.
+However, there are some differences.

 Protein exists throughout the body, in everything from the muscles and organs to the bones, skin, and hair.
 The body does not store protein like it does other macronutrients, so this protein has to come from the diet.